knivier/HeckPed/README.md

 ![It ain't horrible yo](image-4.png)

 There is also a production folder with Gerber and drill files, CAD case designs (top and bottom separated, no CADOUT inside production for PCB) and firmware customized to my use case.

+## VERY IMPORTANT NOTE
+Logan made me put this here

+I will be drilling the top plate into the bottom plate as I've had issues with wiggling in the past.
+Drilling will be way more stable.

+I will also be elevating the XIAO slightly so it fits with the keyboard switch there.